New · Cohort 4AI-Powered Data Engineering Cohort 4 goes live 26 September · only 40 seatsRegister Now

 Freshers should lead with projects, internships, SQL practice, and dashboard proof.
 Experienced candidates should show business ownership, recurring reporting, stakeholder communication, and measurable process improvement.

-Freshers: projects, labs, internships, and open learning proof
+Freshers: projects, labs, internships, and Free Lessons proof

 Experienced: ownership, metrics, tools, and cross-team work